Basic Elements of Clothing Design

 • the length, shape and fullness of a top or blouse.

-By combining these elements in a "mix and match" fashion, you'll create an endless variety of styles - try a shawl collar with short sleeves, or bell sleeves and a V-neck top.
+Try a shawl collar with short sleeves, a Peter Pan collar with full sleeves, or bell sleeves and a V-neck top.
 These are simple variations on a basic blouse or top!

 Darts and shaping seams can also be used as design elementsprincess seams and shoulder or hip yokes are commonly used design details that also give the garment shape and fit.